RubixML/ML/README.md

 ```

 ### Gaussian Random Projector
 A random projector is a dimensionality reducer based on the Johnson-Lindenstrauss lemma that uses a random matrix to project feature vectors onto a user-specified number of dimensions.
 It is faster than most non-randomized dimensionality reduction techniques such as [PCA](#principal-component-analysis) or [LDA](#linear-discriminant-analysis) and it offers similar results.
-This version utilizes a random matrix sampled from a Gaussian distribution to project the input samples onto a lower dimensional vector space.
+This version utilizes a random matrix sampled from a smooth Gaussian distribution.

 ##### Continuous *Only* | Stateful